turanserdar/Tour/README.md

 About Us: Introducing the company and team behind the travel services.
 Services: Detailing the various travel packages and custom trip planning options.
 Contact: A simple way for users to get in touch and schedule appointments for travel planning.
-Technologies Used
+# Technologies Used
 HTML
 CSS
 Responsive Design Techniques
 Installation
 To set up the project locally, follow these steps:

-Clone the repository:
+# Clone the repository:

 bash
-Kodu kopyala
+Copy code
 git clone https://github.com/turanserdar/your-repository.git
 Navigate to the project directory:

 bash
-Kodu kopyala
+Copy code
 cd Travel-Website
 Open the index.html file in your preferred web browser.

-Usage
+# Usage
 You can customize the HTML and CSS files to create a personalized travel website that meets your needs.
 This project is designed to be flexible and easy to adapt for any travel business.

-Contributing
+# Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please fork the repository and submit a pull request.

-Contact
+# Contact
 For any inquiries or feedback, please reach out: